 How Does Your State Compensate You For Solar Energy Production?

-While net metering is mandated for public utilities in many states, it’s not the case with all states.
+While net metering is mandated for public utilities in many states, it’s not the case in all states.
 Additionally, some electricity co-ops and smaller utilities may not offer net metering, even if you live in a state that has net metering

-System capacity limits, extra credit compensation, and virtual net metering or meter aggregation policies all vary from state to state, and from each utility company.
+System capacity limits, extra credit compensation, and virtual net metering or meter aggregation policies all vary from state to state and from each utility company.
 Some states, like New York, are slowly phasing out net metering in favor of newer compensation methods.

 We’ll take a look at how each state measures up when it comes to compensating you for your solar-generated electricity.

 Delaware Net Metering Rules

 Delaware requires all its electric utility companies to provide net metering for solar producers.
 However, there are some limits on the amount of electricity you can produce with a grid-tied system.

 Overall, your solar system’s capacity cannot exceed 110% of your 12-month historical energy consumption.
 That means if you used 10,000 kilowatt-hours (kWh) of electricity last year, your solar system can only generate 11,000 kWh.